senedas/senedas/README.md

 * Building production-oriented portfolio projects instead of notebook-only projects
 * Creating FastAPI services for RAG and AI assistants
 * Using Docker Compose to run APIs, vector databases and supporting services
-* Adding tests, `.env.example`, clear setup instructions and safe configuration patterns
+* Adding tests, `.env.example`, setup instructions and safe configuration patterns
 * Preparing for MLOps foundations such as MLflow, model serving and monitoring

 ---